Special characters are either those that a typewriter keyboard can't normally display (like £ ) or a character that's used in HTML commands.

 You can cause all kinds of symbols and characters to display in this way.
 See elsewhere on this page for more examples and ways to use them.
 Other methods, like scripting, can be used to insert symbols into your pages, but this method is the most basic and requires no special programming skills.

 What makes this simple-sounding procedure more complicated is that different browser versions may display some characters differently.
-For example, I found a site that generates Korean character codes pretty easily and used these in a set of web pages I made to show off photos from our trip to Seoul.
+For example, I found a site that generates Korean character codes pretty easily (unfortunately no longer around) and used these in a set of web pages I made to show off photos from our trip to Seoul.
 And you can see them in Firefox and Chrome, but not IE!
 (Take a look.)

 There are also two sets of "codes" for each character; you'll notice this if you look at any of the code tables referenced on this page.
-The numeric code is an earlier effort, while the more mnemonic letter codes (like the ones in the box above) were an attempt to make things easier for the increasing numbers of non-programmers writing HTML.
+The numeric code is an earlier effort, while the more mnemonic letter codes (like the ones I listed above) were an attempt to make things easier for the increasing numbers of non-programmers writing HTML.
 Most of the mnemonic entity codes that I have come across seem to work fine in all browsers.
 Upon testing (and you should always test your pages in different browsers) if you find a character not displaying, try using the numeric code instead.

 W3Schools gives more information on these issues as well as tables of particular types of characters (with links to complete tables).
 You can find other sources on the web.
 Just search for the ISO 8859-1 set, which is the technical name for this basic set of character codes.
 (Codes which can display other characters have other character sets.
-See some of the references in the Language characters box on the right..
+See some of the references in the Language characters box on the right.)

 Using the few special characters needed in European languages that use the Latin alphabet is easy.
 They are included in the basic character set.
 Here are a few of the most common (use capital letters when you want a capital to display with the diacritical mark):